 The Scramble for Growth!

 This week on Facebook: Is prosperity and wealth the same thing I wonder.
 My conclusion is that it depends on how you define each word and who that definition applies to.
 Oxfam¹ thinks that $8-coffee-drinking millennials with student debt are amongst the world’s neediest and they are if you define wealth without taking into account its context.
 A millennial who indulges in an $8 cup of coffee may not be wealthy but is certainly prosperous.

 The World Economic Forum is less attention grabbing in its report² but both reports highlight the potential of persistent long-term trends, such as inequality and deepening social and political polarisation.
 Trends that exacerbate risks associated with, for example, the weakness of the economic recovery and the speed of technological change.

-The reports point out the disparity between the global rich (wealthy) and the global poor but global prosperity is elusive.
+The reports point out the disparity between the global rich (wealthy) and the global poor but global prosperity is an abstraction.
 If prosperity — as defined by the SOED — means; to be successful, to thrive, to have good fortune, to have well-being, some or all of these may be prerequisites that can lead to the accumulation of wealth.
 However, it may be possible to prosper without being wealthy.
 Click on the link below and ask yourself if you are wealthy and prosperous on a global scale.
 Can one exist without the other?
 How much of each is enough?
 What does global economic growth mean to you?